 Difference Between Stock vs Equities

-By definition, equity means the value of a business after all the liabilities are paid off.
-It is also termed of a net worth of the entity.
+Equity means the value of a business after all the liabilities are paid off.
+It is also termed as the net worth of the entity.
 Equity can be calculated from the Balance Sheet of an entity by using either of the following formulae:

-Where outside liabilities includes all long term and short term debts
+Where outside liabilities include all long-term and short-term debts

-At the same time, common stockholders are the ones who take the maximum risk, as they are paid off at the end, but they have the privilege of voting rights i.e. they participate in the decision making of the company.
-Also, they have right over the entire residual profits of the company.
+- Common stockholders take on the highest risk, which is paid off last.
+They have the privilege of voting rights and can participate in the company’s decision-making process.
+Also, they have the right over the entire residual profits of the company.

 Below is the top 7 difference between Stock vs Equities :

-Both Stock vs Equities are popular choices in the market; let us discuss some of the major Difference Between Stock vs Equities :
+Both Stocks vs Equities are popular choices in the market; let us discuss some of the major differences between Stocks vs Equities :